Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Simulation and Benchmark

 \subsection{Case Study of Swarm Tracking Planners}

-This section presents a case study showcasing the performance of the compared methods.
-We establish a representative test map containing diverse obstacle conditions (\textit{Sparse} clutter, \textit{Dense} clutter, \textit{Vertical} structures, and \textit{Narrow} passages).
-For each method, we simulate a four-drone swarm equipped with upward-facing LiDARs tracking the target through the heterogeneous environment.
-Fig.\ref{fig:case_study} illustrates the test map and the tracking behaviors.
-The visible Lines of Sight are marked by the green arrows connecting the trackers and the target, whereas red arrows indicate the visibility loss.
+This section presents a case study comparing the methods.
+We establish a test map with diverse obstacle conditions (\textit{Sparse} clutter, \textit{Dense} clutter, \textit{Vertical} structures, and \textit{Narrow} passages).
+A four-drone swarm with upward-facing LiDARs tracks the target through the environment.
+Fig.~\ref{fig:case_study} illustrates the map and tracking behaviors, with green arrows indicating visible LOS and red arrows indicating visibility loss.

-In the \textit{Sparse} area, Zhou's method has visibility loss due to its simple constant leader-follower formation strategy.
-Other methods manage to avoid the occlusion by adjusting the swarm.
-In the \textit{Dense} area, only the proposed method maintains full swarm visibility.
-Ho's method loses visibility as it cannot find feasible occlusion-free configurations for its rigid square formation under dense clutter.
-Yin's work has occlusion due to the insufficient agility of its 2-D costs.
-The proposed planner ensures flexible occlusion-free swarm navigation in tight spaces with FOV compliance.
-When encountering the \textit{Vertical} obstacles, Yin's planner fails to timely avoid the occlusion along the Z-axis, as its visible sectors can only consider the 2-D visibility at a certain height.
-In contrast, our SSDF framework encodes the target visibility in the whole 3-D space, enabling the tracker to adjust LOS promptly against the 3-D occlusion when tracking a vertically moving target.
-In \textit{Narrow} passages, the visibility of the other three planners degrades due to the maneuverability limitations imposed by their 2-D motion constraints.
-Conversely, the proposed method formulates all tracking requisites within a true 3-D framework.
-This empowers the planner to coordinate the swarm at different heights, adaptively exploiting the vertical space to achieve full-visibility tracking with strict FOV compliance, even in highly confined scenes.
+In the \textit{Sparse} area, Zhou's method loses visibility due to its simple constant leader-follower formation strategy, while other methods can avoid occlusion by adjusting the swarm.
+In the \textit{Dense} area, only our method maintains full visibility.
+Ho's method loses visibility as it cannot find occlusion-free rotation angles for its rigid square formation under dense clutter, and Yin's 2-D costs lack sufficient flexibility.
+For \textit{Vertical} obstacles, Yin's planner cannot timely avoid Z-axis occlusion since its visible sectors only consider 2-D visibility at a fixed height.
+Our SSDF framework encodes visibility in full 3-D space, enabling prompt LOS adjustment against 3-D occlusion.
+In \textit{Narrow} passages, the other planners degrade due to the maneuverability limitations of 2-D motion constraints, whereas our method can coordinate the swarm at different heights, exploiting vertical space for full-visibility tracking with FOV compliance even in confined scenes.